batuhansaygin/batuhansaygin.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
+I am a software engineering student.
 Currently doing more in backend, focused in Python and Django.

-email: agus[at]python.web.id
+email: info[at]batuhansaygin.com